caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 It consists of:

 - **LogMyDay.Api**: An ASP.NET Core Web API that provides endpoints for managing activities, tags, backups, and more.
 It handles authentication and data storage.
-- **LogMyDay.App**: A Blazor Server app client that serves as the main user interface, allowing users to log, view, and manage their daily activities.
+- **LogMyDay.App**: A Blazor Server application that serves as the main user interface, allowing users to log, view, and manage their daily activities.
 - **LogMyDay.Domain**: Contains the core domain models and business logic, including entities and enums used throughout the application.
 - **LogMyDay.Shared**: Defines shared data transfer objects (DTOs) and interfaces for communication between the client and API.
 - **LogMyDay.Api.Tests**: Contains unit tests for the API and service layers to ensure reliability and correctness.